paparazzi/esp8266_udp_firmware/README.md

 # Building

 To create the module just buy a regular ESP09 module, available from many suppliers.
+Add (kapton) tape in the middle of the bottom of the module.
+It is the yellowishbrown square in the middle of the PCB.
+Prevents shorting on the four ground pads.
+Us skill and patience and solder the resistors and LED and I/O wires.

 <img src="pictures/ESP_09_READY.jpg"  alt="ESP09 Assembly" height="200" width="200"/>
 <img src="pictures/ESP_09_READY_Zoomed.jpg"  alt="ESP09 Assembly Zoomedin" height="200" width="200"/>